Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Method

-In this subsection, we will introduce how to effectively design the randomized data transformation regularization for the segmentation problem, \ie, the transformation consistent self-ensembling model (TCSM).
-In the general self-ensembling semi-supervised learning, most regularization and perturbations are easily designed for the classification problem.
-However, in the medical image domain, the accurate segmentation of important structures or lesions is a very challenging, practical problem and the perturbations for segmentation tasks are more worthy to explore.
-One prominent difference between these two common tasks is that the classification problem is transformation \emph{invariant} while the segmentation task is expected to be transformation \emph{equivariant}.
-Specifically, for image classification, the convolutional neural network only recognize the presence or absence of an object in the whole image.
-In other words, the classification result should remain the same, no matter what the data transformation (\ie, translation, rotation, and flipping) are applied to the input image.
-However, for image segmentation, if the input image is rotated, the segmentation mask is expected to have the same rotation with the original mask, although the corresponding pixel-wise predictions are same; see examples in Figure~\ref{fig:method2}~(a).
-However, in general, convolutions are not transformation (\ie, flipping, rotation) equivariant\footnote{Transformation in this work refers to flipping and rotation.}, meaning that if one rotates or flips the CNN input, then the feature maps do not necessarily rotate in a meaningful manner~\cite{worrall2017harmonic}, as shown in Figure~\ref{fig:method2}~(b).
+\reviseagain{ In general self-ensembling semi-supervised learning, most regularization and perturbations can be easily designed for the classification problem.
+However, in the medical image domain, accurate segmentation of important structures or lesions is a very challenging problem and the perturbations for segmentation tasks are more worthy to explore.
+One prominent difference between these two common tasks is that the classification problem is transformation \emph{invariant} while the segmentation task is expected to be transformation \emph{equivariant}.} Specifically, for image classification, the convolutional neural network only recognizes the presence or absence of an object in the whole image.
+In other words, the classification result should remain the same, no matter what the data transformation (\ie, translation, rotation, and flipping) are applied to the input image. \reviseagain{While in the image segmentation task,} if the input image is rotated, the segmentation mask is expected to have the same rotation with the original mask, although the corresponding pixel-wise predictions are the same; see examples in Figure~\ref{fig:method2}~(a).
+However, in general, convolutions are not transformation (\ie, flipping, rotation) equivariant\footnote{Transformation in this work refers to flipping, scaling and rotation.}, meaning that if one rotates or flips the CNN input, then the feature maps do not necessarily rotate in a meaningful manner~\cite{worrall2017harmonic}, as shown in Figure~\ref{fig:method2}~(b).
 Therefore, the convolutional network consisting of a series of convolutions is also not transformation equivariant.
 Formally, every transformation $ \pi \in \Pi$ of input $\textbf{x}$ associates with a transformation $\psi \in \Psi$ of the outputs; that is $ \psi[f(\textbf{x})] = f(\pi[\textbf{x}]), $ but in general $\pi \neq \psi$.